samsungsamiio/samsungsami.io/source/sami/blogs/iosapp-work-with-sami.md

 }
 ~~~

-Once obtaining the list of devices from SAMI, `UserInfoViewController` identifies the first Withings device, and later on will get weight data of this device.
+Once obtaining the list of devices from SAMI, `UserInfoViewController` identifies the first Withings device, and later on the app will get weight data of this device.

 To find out which device is a Withings device, I use the device type.
 The device type of each device in the list is compared against the Withings device type `kDeviceTypeID_Withings`.
-Please consult the [appendix](#appendix) to learn how I obtained the string value.
+Please consult the [appendix](#appendix) to learn how I obtained the string.

 ### Get weight data